malmason/note-taker/README.md

 The notes are saved on the back-end in a file with the JSON format.

 When the application is re-visited, the prior notes are loaded.
-You also have the option to delete any existing note.
+You also have the option to delete any existing notes.
 ```

 ## 🧰 Technologies Used